nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 [NXP-24784](https://jira.nuxeo.com/browse/NXP-24784) Visualizes metadata differences on two documents.
 [NXP-24784](https://jira.nuxeo.com/browse/NXP-24785) Allows custom element to be added to compare different metadata proprieties.
 Defines custom elements to be used on blobs, document and user references.

-#####Default comparsion elements
+##### Default comparison elements

+Allows custom element to be added to compare different metadata proprieties.
+Defines custom elements to be used on blobs, document and user references.

-Blobs: In case of blobs, the name should be the content for comparison.
+**Blobs**: In case of blobs, the name should be the content for comparison.
 An action should also be present so that if the MD5 of those blobs is different, the action allows the user to launch a blob content comparison (using ARender comparison).

-Document references: should compare the document title User references: should compare with the user tag widget
+**Document references**: should compare the document title

+**User references**: should compare with the user tag widget

 A custom element was introduced to compare documents: `nuxeo-diff`.
 This element now dynamically loads the file `diff/imports.html`, which imports custom elements from the diff/elements folder and registers them in a global registry using a set of rules.
 These rules define for what property names or property types should this elements be used to represent the differences (or the raw value in case there are no differences).
 A sample of a valid `diff/imports.html` follows:
 ```